Asceticism, such a strong word. When I think of it I’m reminded of the expression, self-torture. I couldn’t be so wrong! stoically speaking.

 The same is true with emotions, the training of emotion is just as any other practice.
 By analyzing ourselves we can begin to (not repress) but understand emotion and deal with it in the best possible way.
-This way, power and control remains conscious and rationale and emotion is not let afar to wreak its havoc.
+This way, power, and control remain conscious and rationale and emotion are not let afar to wreak its havoc.
 Emotion is very powerful, correctly used.

 The path of the virtuous life is personal.

 The teachings from the greats are fantastic and can teach you how to begin the.
 However, you must not follow blindly what anyone tells you.
 This is why the journey is personal.
 Everything that is said must be examined by us and carefully and consciously digested to really understand why something is good or bad for us.
 Understand what the meaning of anything is.

 A virtuous person is also an individual.
 First, you have to understand what stoicism and these teachings are for you and then be a stoic.